Jordan Greenway

-Jordan Greenway (born February 16, 1997) is an American professional ice hockey forward for the Buffalo Sabres of the National Hockey League (NHL).
+Jordan Greenway (born February 16, 1997) is an American professional ice hockey player who is a forward for the Chicago Blackhawks of the National Hockey League (NHL).
 He was selected by the Minnesota Wild in the second round (50th overall) in the 2015 NHL entry draft.
+He has also played for the Buffalo Sabres.

 Internationally, Greenway has represented the United States at the 2017 IIHF World Championship and 2018 Winter Olympics, becoming the first African-American named to a US Olympic ice hockey roster.